Kaikōura Peninsula Walkway

 The walkway starts from Kaikōura township.
 Kaikōura lies almost midway between Picton (154 km) and Christchurch (183 km) off SH1 on the east coast of the South Island.
 Regular bus and train services pass through the town.

-There is no scheduled public transport from Kaikōura to the walkway but it is possible to arrange commercial transport.
+There is no scheduled public transport from Kaikōura to the walkway but you may be able to arrange commercial transport.

 Periods of rapid uplift have formed the steep-sided promontories, ideal for pā sites, and have twisted the neatly layered limestone into unusual shapes.
 The relatively young rocks have been worn into many interesting forms by the pounding sea.
 In less active periods, the sea has cut large tidal platforms in the softer sandstone.